IntersectMBO/cardano-node/doc/getting-started/building-the-node-using-nix.md

 nix-build -A scripts.mainnet.node -o mainnet-node-local ./mainnet-node-local
 ```
-Disk space requirements may be higher when building with Nix.
-As the node executes and its database grows in size, the node might run out of disk space sooner than anticipated.
-If many nodes lack enough disk space, nodes will be down, bringing downtime to the network.
+Building the node itself will take considerable disk space, perhaps more than even the current size of the blockchain, but this is temporary and can be cleaned up afterwards.
 To optimize space requirements and speed up the build process you can compile the node with Nix and edit the `nix.conf` file as follows:
 ```
 substituters = https://hydra.iohk.io https://cache.nixos.org/